tdub29/Baseball-Analysis/README.md

 One major roadblock which persisted throughout this project was the inability to loop through the bref_daily_batter/pitcher function.
 I believe there is a limit on the number of times the function can be used to scrape the data from baseball reference in a certain time frame allthough there is no mention of this on the developer page.
 As a result I was forced to manually run the string of code for each day of 3 seasons in order to amass the data desired.

+Below are various graphs illustrating the relationship between different predictive metrics developed and actual score
 ![Rplotexscore](https://user-images.githubusercontent.com/108891102/213932899-a1339103-97ec-4635-b7af-a81d39bb05e8.png)

 ![Rplotexpected_score](https://user-images.githubusercontent.com/108891102/213932931-dfde9280-2dda-40ac-b138-0fb7d4ecac68.png)